projectcalico/calico/RELEASING.md

    ```
    make RELEASE_STREAM=vX.Y release-publish
    ```

-   Follow the steps on screen, which will instruct you to upload the `release-<VERSION>.tgz` artifact to the GitHub release.

-1. Push your branch and open a pull request.
-Get it reviewed and wait for it to pass CI.

-   Once reviewed and CI is passing, merge the PR.
+1. Merge the PR.
 This will cause the live docs site to be updated (after a few minutes).

 # Release notes